PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

         :width: 600

   Once created, copy the clone URL from the GUI.
-  This is found with the green ‘Clone or download’ button and NOT the browser URL.
+  This is found with the green ‘Code’ button and NOT the browser URL.

     .. image:: /images/configure_tutorial/clone_new_repo.png
        :width: 600